ya0-sun/OSMbib/README.md

 # OSMbib

-This repo contains research data and interactive visualization of the paper:
+This repo contains research data and interactive visualization of the OSM review paper.

-__Contributors, Topics, and Future Trends: A Deep Dive into 20 Years of OpenStreetMap Research__

 ## Interactive visualization